el3um4s/svelte-get-component-info/README.md

 # Svelte - Get Component Info

-_A function to extract information about the props of a Svelte file.
+_A function to extract information about the props, actions, slots and css variables from a Svelte file.
 Designed to simplify the creation of documentation_

 NPM link: [@el3um4s/svelte-get-component-info](https://www.npmjs.com/package/@el3um4s/svelte-get-component-info)